 At AwardWallet, we don't generally recommend buying points and miles speculatively.
-Most loyalty programs sell points at a price point that makes it difficult to receive outsized value, so you're often better off holding onto your cash.
+Most loyalty programs sell points at a price point that makes it difficult to receive outsized value.
+You're often better off holding onto your cash.

-- Points will be posted to your account within 24 hours after your transaction
+- Points appear in your account within 24 hours after your transaction.

 In some of our previous posts about Choice Hotels, we've alluded to the fact that Choice points can be especially valuable for hotels overseas — specifically in areas with limited chain hotel options.
-Let's take a look at a few Choice properties to demonstrate how much you could save by buying Choice points instead of paying the cash rate.
+This could also pair nicely with Choice Sweet Spot Rewards.
+Let's take a look at a few Choice properties to demonstrate how much you could save by buying Choice points instead of paying the cash rate during this bonus promotion.

 Chill in Stockholm

-One of the coolest and most centrally-oriented of these hotels is the Hotel C Stockholm.
-It's also part of the Ascend Hotel Collection and is home to ICEBAR, a 60-person bar where everything (including your glass and the bar itself) are sculpted from ice!
+One of the coolest (pun intended) and most centrally-oriented of these hotels is Hotel C Stockholm.
+It's part of the Ascend Hotel Collection and is home to ICEBAR, a 60-person bar where everything (including your glass and the bar itself) is sculpted from ice!

 Maximize Your Purchase

 Unfortunately, Choice point purchases are processed by Points.com — not Choice directly.
 This means that buying Choice points likely won't trigger the travel category bonus on any credit card.
-If you choose to buy Choice points, your best options are to use the purchase to help qualify for a minimum spending requirement or use a card optimized for everyday spending.
-Some of our favorite options are:
+If you choose to buy Choice points, your best options are these:

 Other Ways to Earn Choice Points

-Are you going to buy Choice points for 0.69¢ per point?
+Are you going to buy Choice points at 0.69¢ each?